Pharm.D. Application Process

 Minimum GPA (Grade Point Average)

-Minimum cumulative and science GPAs of 2.75 are required to be considered for admission.
+Cumulative and science GPAs of 2.75 are considered competitive.
 However, most students accepted to the program have performed at a much higher level.

 PCAT (Pharmacy College Admissions Test)

 The PCAT assesses one's skills necessary to complete the Doctor of Pharmacy curriculum.
-You must arrange for Harcourt Assessment to send your PCAT scores directly to PharmCAS.
+If you wish to have a PCAT score considered as part of your application to the Wegmans School of Pharmacy, you must arrange for Harcourt Assessment to send your PCAT scores directly to PharmCAS.
 The reporting code is 104.

-You must take the PCAT on or before the February test date to be considered for fall admission to the Wegmans School of Pharmacy.
+Only PCAT tests taken on or before the March test date will be considered for fall admission to the Wegmans School of Pharmacy.
 For more information, visit the PCAT website or call (800) 622-3231.